thorpej/nabud/README.md

 ## Changes

+### nabud-1.1.1
+* Fix an issue reported by jeffreystone on Discord -- if you selected a file on a "Listener" connection using nabuctl, it would not be properly inherited when the real TCP connection came in from an emulator.
+* Fix some typos / spelling errors in the document you're reading now.
+  Patch provided by cml37.
+Thanks!

 ### nabud-1.1
 * Tweaks to image cache management: images from local sources are cached less aggressively.
 This reduces the memory footprint of nabud at very